KTHV: Gannett acquisition

 On June 29, 2015, Gannett's broadcasting division split from the newspaper division and renamed its broadcasting and digital divisions under the Tegna name (KTHV was included in the transaction to Tegna).
 In 2019, a new news set debuted as well as two new programs: a refreshed morning newscast, Wake Up Central, and an evening lifestyle program, 630 Central.

+Nexstar ownership

+Nexstar Media Group—which in Little Rock owned KARK-TV and KARZ-TV (channel 42) and operated KLRT-TV (channel 16) and KASN (channel 38)—acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented Nexstar from integrating the stations.